Highway patrol: Brazil

 In Brazil, traffic policing is the responsibility of state and federal police forces accordingly to the highway administration status.
 State administered highways (usually shorter, within state borders, two-way, single lane, lower traffic) are policed by a branch of the Military Police forces, called State Highway Military Police.
 At the same time Federal highways and roads (longer, crossing state borders, some double lane and high-traffic) are the responsibility of the Federal Highway Police.

 Canada

-In Canada, traffic policing on highways is the sole responsibility of the Royal Canadian Mounted Police, except for the provinces of Ontario, Quebec, Alberta, Saskatchewan and New Brunswick.
+In Canada, traffic policing on highways is primarily the responsibility of the Royal Canadian Mounted Police, except for in the provinces of Ontario, Quebec, Alberta, Saskatchewan and New Brunswick.
+In these provinces, the following agencies are responsible for highway patrol: